denisoadj/in4.0_NLP/README.md

 ## Architecture
 ### ChatBot Framework
 This diagram describe a general architectural design and delve deep into the important parts of each component.
-A general chatbot architecture consists of five main components, a User Interface component (User Experience Layer), a Natural Language Understanding (NLU) component, a Dialogue
+A general chatbot architecture consists of those components:
+   * User Interface component (User Experience Layer),
-Management (DM) component, a Backend component, and a Response Generation (RG) Component (Conversation Engine Layer & Data Layer).
+   * Natural Language Understanding (NLU) component, a Dialogue Management (DM) component, a Backend component, and a Response Generation (RG) Component (Conversation Engine Layer & Data Layer).

 <br>
 <img src=images/architecture.png />